Saddle cushion horse

 Proper Placement is Critical

-Incorrect positioning of saddle cushions can negate their benefits and potentially create new pressure points.
-Always ensure the pad is centered properly, with the spine channel (if present) directly over your horse’s spine and any contour features aligned correctly with your horse’s anatomy.
+When saddle cushions are poorly positioned, they may lose all their benefits and, conversely, may create new pressure points.
+Always make sure that the pad is properly centered, with the spine channel, if there is one, exactly over the horse’s spine and any contour features aligned properly with your horse’s anatomy.

 Conclusion: Prioritizing Your Horse’s Comfort